 Appropriate exercises and experiments that illustrate some of the basic concepts, experimental techniques and facts presented in BIOL 3304.

-3105 Human Anatomy Laboratory (1-0-3)

-Prerequisite: Credit or enrollment in BIOL 3305.
+3105 Human Anatomy Laboratory (1-0-3) Prerequisite: Credit or enrollment in BIOL 3305.
+Laboratory fee required: \$30.

 Appropriate exercises and activities that illustrate the techniques, concepts, and facts presented in BIOL 3305.

-3110 Plant Identification Laboratory (1-0-3)

-Prerequisite: Credit or enrollment in BIOL 3310.
-Laboratory fee required. \$12.
+3110 Plant Identification Laboratory (1-0-3) Prerequisite: Credit or enrollment in BIOL 3310.
+Laboratory fee required: \$30.

 Emphasizes plant identification and naming of plants from selected families of plants.
 A collection of local native plants will be required with appropriate scientific naming including family, genus, and species.

-3120 Human Physiology Laboratory (1-0-3)

-Prerequisite: Credit or enrollment in BIOL 3320.
-Laboratory fee required. \$12
+3120 Human Physiology Laboratory (1-0-3) Prerequisite: Credit or enrollment in BIOL 3320.
+Laboratory fee required: \$30.

 Appropriate exercises and experiments that illustrate techniques, facts, and concepts presented in BIOL 3320.

-3130 Plant Biology Laboratory (1-0-3)

-Prerequisite: Credit or enrollment in BIOL 3330.
-Laboratory fee required. \$12.
+3130 Plant Biology Laboratory (1-0-3) Prerequisite: Credit or enrollment in BIOL 3330.
+Laboratory fee required: \$30.

 Laboratory investigations and experimental analysis regarding the biology of plants, including plant taxonomy, morphology, anatomy, reproductive biology, nutrient requirements, photobiology, hormonal regulation, ecology, plant tissue culture and applications.

-3140 Biology of Fungi Laboratory (1-0-3)
+3140 Biology of Fungi Laboratory (1-0-3) (Cross-listed as MBIO 3150.
+Credit may not be earned for both.)
 Prerequisite: Credit or enrollment in BIOL 3340.
-Laboratory fee required. \$12.
+Laboratory fee required: \$30.

 A study of the principles and applications of techniques for isolation, culture, and identification of fungi; and a study of the characteristics of fungal growth, nutrition, metabolism and genetics.

-3150 Ornithology Laboratory (1-0-3)
+3150 Ornithology Laboratory (1-0-3) Prerequisite: Credit or enrollment in BIOL 3350.
+Laboratory fee required: \$30.